msalsas/agent-core-framework/README.md

 - Extension points to integrate LLMs (for example, via LangChain adapters).
 - Unit tests included for core components.

+## Project information

+- Package name: `agent-core-framework`
+- Current version: `0.1.0`
+- Dependencies and metadata are declared in `pyproject.toml`.

 ## Installation

 Install from PyPI: